Paul Gilger: Architecture

 Gilger was a Senior Project Designer with Hedgpeth Architects in Santa Rosa, California, for over 30 years.
-He currently owns Paul Gilger Designs, specializing in both residential and theatrical projects.

 Set design

 With Nomad Productions Scenic Studios in San Francisco, Gilger worked on concert touring sets for Madonna (1985 Like a Virgin Tour), Kenny Loggins, Crosby Stills & Nash, Carlos Santana, Alabama, Dio, and Petra, stage sets for Whoopi Goldberg and Anthony Newley (the 1983 musical Chaplin), set pieces for the Super Bowl broadcast, and numerous sets for television.
-He has designed numerous stage sets for theatre companies in Ohio and California, and from 1975 thru 1981 was the set designer and associate producer of the Miss Ohio Pageant.
+He has designed numerous stage sets for theatre companies in Ohio and California.

 Lincoln Highway

 Gilger is the chair of the Lincoln Highway Association National Mapping Committee.
 In 2012, Gilger completed the cartography of the entire Lincoln Highway, creating the online Official Map of the Lincoln Highway, a 20-year project involving research by 25 members of the committee.
-Additionally, Gilger serves as the head tour guide for the Association.
+Additionally, Gilger serves as a tour guide for the Association.

 In popular culture

 Gilger's name is used for one of the characters in the popular Japanese manga series Bleach created by Tite Kubo, who named most of the Espada characters after architects.
 The character "Nnoitra Gilga" is named after Richard Neutra and Paul Gilger.